 In the last several posts on our page we have been investing a lot of efforts into highlighting the noteworthy Opt Out Movement that has been sweeping certain parts of the nation.
-This map indicates the (only willingly submitted) number of “opt-outs” this year for several types of non-college admission standardized tests.

 A lot of our coverage has been on why parents/organizations and some superintendents support the movement, why it’s happening and what it all means.